Models of hypersurfaces and Bruhat-Tits buildings: Examples

 \section{Examples}

-We study three explicit examples of smooth plane curves over a complete and discretely valued nonarchimedian field $K$.
+We study three explicit examples of smooth plane curves over a complete and discretely valued non-archimedean field $K$.
 These examples are chosen to illustrate a few salient points of our approach, while being relatively simple.
-The common theme is that we try to understand the exact relationship between two related problems: on the one hand the computation of a semistable plane model of a plane curve (Problem \ref{prob:semistable_model} for $n=2$) and on the other hand the computation of a geometric semistable model (see e.g.\ \cite{oberwolfach} for a recent survey of the state of the art).
+We also use this opportunity to demonstrate the implementation from \cite{KletusGitHub}.
+The common theme is that we try to understand the exact relationship between two related problems: on the one hand the computation of a semistable plane model of a plane curve (Problem \ref{prob:semistable_model} for $n=2$) and on the other hand the computation of a geometric semistable model (see e.g.\ \cite{oberwolfach} for a recent survey of the state of the art, and \cite{SSW} for a solution in case of plane quartics).

 In all three examples we assume that the residue field $k$ of $K$ is algebraically closed.
 If $X$ is a smooth projective curve over $K$ of genus $g\geq 2$, then there exists a minimal finite extension $L/K$ over which $X$ has geometric semistable reduction.
-As we will see with our second example, the analogous statement for plane curves and semistable plane model does not hold.
+As we will see with our second example, the analogous statement for plane curves and GIT-semistable plane model does not hold.